Lazy-Solutions/AdvancedSceneManager/docs/guides/An overview of ASM API structure.md

 Key type:

 - `SceneOperation`

 This component processes scene transitions and loading screens, manages operation queues, and coordinates scene lifecycle events.
-It takes lists of scenes to open and close, executes them in the correct order, and supports complex features like loading screens.
+It takes lists of scenes to open and close, executes them in the correct order, and supports complex features like loading screens and callbacks.

 Operations are started via: